-Our heart-strong interviewees are women in business who have taken the talents, abilities, resources, and unique personalities God has gifted them with and created something beautiful through the work of their hands and dependency upon Him.
-Be encouraged, inspired, and glean savvy insight for your own creative journey from this leading lady!
+Our heart-strong interviewees are creatives and entrepreneurs who have taken the talents, abilities, resources, and unique personalities God has gifted them with and created something beautiful through the work of their hands and dependency upon Him.
+Be encouraged, inspired, and glean savvy insight for your own creative journey from this incredible business owner!

-And be sure to check out all the charming products offered at antiquecandleco.com.
+And be sure to check out all the unique candles and charming products offered at antiquecandleco.com.

 Tell us a bit about your family, where you live, what you enjoy doing as a family, and how you love to spend some of your downtime.